pratikks01/pratik-s-portfolio/README.md

 A Personal Portfolio website made for the Microsoft internship (Future Ready Talent) The Tech Stack used : HTML, CSS, Javascript, Bootstrap, React.js, Express.js.

+This is a multipage website that is made using HTML, CSS, Javascript.
+There are a few pages in the website namely Home, Projects, resume and about.
+This website is device scalable that is,it can be viewed on small screen devices (mobiles) as well as large screen devices (PC).
+The multiage functionality was made using express, the website used React.js as the frontend framework.
+It has a Resume page where I have uploaded my resume, and a download button is also given to download the resume.
+The website also have social links to redirect user to the mentioned social media handles.

 ## Link to the website hosted on MS Azure
 The link for the website hosted at [MS AZURE](https://kind-cliff-0fa990f10.1.azurestaticapps.net/)